Can You Burn 2000 Calories in a Day? Yes, Absolutely!

 Rest days are crucial for preventing overtraining and allowing your muscles to recover.

-On rest days, try incorporating active recovery activities like light stretching, yoga, or walking to keep your body moving without the intensity of regular workouts.
+On rest days, try incorporating active recovery activities like light stretching, mobility, or walking to keep your body moving without the intensity of regular workouts.

 I promise, adding these types to your rest days helps reduce soreness and maintain joint health, enabling you to stay active and burn more calories consistently.